 After the Reformation, the premises gained a new lease of life when they were purchased through the will of local merchant Humphrey Chetham in 1653.
 He wished to set up a charity school for 40 poor boys and a free public library for the ‘use of scholars and others well-affected’.

-It's all still there and the buildings not only look ancient but feel ancient.
+It's all still there, and the buildings not only look ancient but feel ancient.
 Most of the library fixtures and fittings are original and date from the mid-1600s.
-The books are shielded behind 18th century gates and were formerly chained to the shelves.
+The books are shielded behind eighteenth century gates and were formerly chained to the shelves.
 Down the side corridor is the main Reading Room with its wonderful carvings.

-This is Manchester’s most charming yet potent building.
+This is Manchester’s most charming yet potent collection of buildings.

 BOOKING AHEAD IS ADVISABLE.